CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-4-self-hosted-gateway.md

 - Select the `Deployment` option from the menu
   - There are scripts for deploying on Docker and Kubernetes ... for this lab, we will be using the Docker option
-- Save the *env.conf* file to your desktop
+- Download the **env.config** file by clicking on it, and it will be saved automatically in the following directory: C:/Users/demouser/Downloads.
 - Copy the Docker run command but remove the *-d* parameter ... this is so the logs are displayed to the terminal

 ```text